jsloan117/docker-openvpn-client/docs/index.md

 Thank you [Haugene](https://github.com/haugene) and all contributors for making a great image.

-If you need anymore [details](https://haugene.github.io/docker-transmission-openvpn) this image is based on [this](https://github.com/haugene/docker-transmission-openvpn) and their documentation may be beneficial depending on your environment.
+I initially based the image on [docker-transmission-openvpn](https://github.com/haugene/docker-transmission-openvpn).
+Their [documentation](https://haugene.github.io/docker-transmission-openvpn) may benefit you depending on your environment.